 In the Part II Course students are expected to sufficiently mature with a deeper understanding of architecture and are encouraged to enhance their academic skills whilst developing a personal approach to Architectural Design.
-The design programme includes 3 Design Projects - an integrated approach to the design of Urban Architecture and the Public Realm and Context Generated Architecture which is conducted as a collaboration and is based on thematic studios and workshops.
+The design programme includes 3 Design Projects that helps to understand the sociocultural aspects and spatial needs of a specific subculture and direct their focus to understand the complex issues related to architectural design in the regions of Sri Lanka with special emphasis on conservation and heritage management and also enable students to work on a live housing and community project addressing the spatial needs of the economically weaker section of society.
 A live Social Housing Project is also conducted during this year.
-Subjects taught during this year are classified as History/Theory/Society & Culture; Technology, Environment and Professional Practice and includes inter-related disciplines such as Society & Culture (Theory of Architecture, Urban Design, Planning, Sociology, Housing & Community), Technology (Materials & Technology: Building Services, Electrical Systems, Air - conditioning & Mechanical Ventilation, Building Management Systems); Environment (Environmental Design & Environmental Policies) and Professional Practice (Law).
+Subjects taught during this year are classified as History/Theory/Society & Culture; Technology, Environment and Professional Practice and includes inter-related disciplines such as Society & Culture (Theory of Architecture, Urban Design, Planning, Sociology, Housing & Community and Conservation), Technology (Materials & Technology: Building Services, Electrical Systems, Air - conditioning & Mechanical Ventilation, Building Management Systems); Environment (Environmental Design & Environmental Policies) and Professional Practice (Law).

 The highlight of this year is the Student Exchange Programme on Urban and Social Re-vitalisation conducted in liaison with architectural students of a foreign university.
 During the short stay (which is not less than two weeks in both countries), the students collaborate with the foreign university for design workshops and field visits and are exposed to different architectural education models.
 The foreign visits help to broaden the perspective of the local students.
 The travel expenses are met by the travel fund of CSA.

 In the event a student exchange has not been possible, CSA students have visited a country of architectural interest.

-In this year, emphasis is paid on design philosophy and a multi-disciplinary approach to architecture.
-The Design programme includes 2 Design Projects of complex nature, based on Regional Architecture & Conservation addressing the needs of the regions and a project on Sustainable/Green Architecture-a high rise mixed development for the Hospitality Industry/a Corporate Office or Commercial building/Education & Research.
-Subjects taught during this year are classified as History/Theory/Society & Culture; Technology; Environment and Professional Practice and include inter-related disciplines such as Society & Culture (Conservation), Technology (Advanced Structures, Fire Safety & Smart Material Technology), Environment (Alternate Technology-policies for energy efficiency in buildings, rain water harvesting, wind power, solar power and bio-mass) and Professional Practice (Office Management, Contract Administration and Building Economics).
-Students are expected to research and initiate a 10,000 words Dissertation - exploring a subject of his/her choice, as submission towards the CSA higher Diploma in Architecture Examination.
+In this year, emphasis is on design philosophy and a multi-disciplinary approach to architecture.
+The Design programme includes 2 Design Projects of complex nature; an integrated approach to the design of Urban Architecture and the Public Realm with a Context Generated Architecture which is conducted as a collaboration and is based on thematic studios and workshops, and focusing on Mixed Use Sustainable/Green Architecture - a high-rise mixed development for the Hospitality Industry/a Corporate Office or Commercial building/Education & Research.
+Subjects taught during this year are classified as History/Theory/Society & Culture; Technology; Environment and Professional Practice and include inter-related disciplines such as Society & Culture (Urban Design), Technology (Structures, Fire Safety & Smart Material Technology), Environment (Alternate Technology-policies for energy efficiency in buildings, rain water harvesting, wind power, solar power and bio-mass) and Professional Practice (Office Management, Contract Administration and Building Economics).
+Students are expected to research and initiate a 10,000 - 12,000 word Dissertation - exploring a subject of his/her choice, as submission towards the CSA higher Diploma in Architecture Examination.